juliopezua/session-6/README.md

 ##Homework

-1. Complete the json file for lasagne adding additional ingredients and directions.
+1. Complete the json file for lasagne by adding additional ingredients and directions.
 You can use [this recipe](http://allrecipes.com/recipe/23600/worlds-best-lasagna/) as an example.

+2. Create a second json file for an additional recipe

-2. Create a wide screen view for the recipe by extending the recipe sass file and the template.
+3. Create a wide screen view for the recipe by extending the recipe sass file and - if needed - editing the template.

 ##Reading